HIV Medicines During Pregnancy and Childbirth

 Key Points

-• All pregnant people with HIV should take HIV medicines throughout pregnancy for their own health, to prevent perinatal transmission of HIV to the baby, and to prevent HIV transmission to sexual partners.
+- All pregnant people with HIV should take HIV medicines throughout pregnancy for their own health, to prevent perinatal transmission of HIV to the baby, and to prevent HIV transmission to sexual partners.
 (HIV medicines are called antiretrovirals).
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child.

 Should people with HIV take HIV medicines during pregnancy?

 Yes, all pregnant people with HIV should take HIV medicines throughout pregnancy for three reasons: 1) their own health, 2) to prevent perinatal transmission of HIV to the baby, and 3) to prevent HIV transmission to sexual partners.
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child.

 HIV medicines, when taken as prescribed, prevent HIV from multiplying and reduce the amount of HIV in the body (called the viral load).
 HIV medicines are also called antiretrovirals.
 The goal is to achieve an undetectable viral load which is attained when the level of HIV in the blood is too low to be detected by a viral load test.
 The risk of perinatal transmission of HIV during pregnancy and childbirth is lowest when a person with HIV has an undetectable viral load.
 Maintaining an undetectable viral load also helps keep the pregnant person healthy.